Travel Insurance With Medical Conditions

 Full trip cost insured

 Lookback periods determine what counts as pre-existing.
-Allianz uses 120 days: if you saw a doctor, had symptoms, or took medication for your condition in the 120 days before buying insurance, it's pre-existing.
-Generali uses 180 days, while Seven Corners uses 60 days.
-Shorter lookback periods make it easier to qualify for coverage if you were recently diagnosed or treated.
+Allianz uses 120 days: seeing a doctor, having symptoms or taking medication for your condition in the 120 days before buying insurance makes it pre-existing.
+Generali uses 180 days.
+Seven Corners uses 60 days.
+Shorter lookback periods make it easier to qualify for coverage after a recent diagnosis or treatment.

 Companies Offering Travel Medical Conditions Coverage